-The discussion will be moderated by Gerard Rinse Oosterwijk, Policy Analyst on Digital, FEPS
+The discussion was moderated by Gerard Rinse Oosterwijk, Policy Analyst on Digital, FEPS

-The event will take place in person at FEPS Headquarters but will also be recorded and live-streamed on FEPS partners’ platforms and social media.
+The event took place in person at FEPS Headquarters but was also recorded and live-streamed on FEPS partners’ platforms and social media.

 Other cookies are used for Advertisement and Analytics (Sharing on social networks, video playing, analysis and statistics, personalized advertising ...)
 You can refuse them if you want to.
 REJECTACCEPTCookie settings